typescript-eslint/typescript-eslint/CONTRIBUTING.md

 - Leave useless comments such as _"+1"_ or _"when's this getting fixed?"_ that only act as spam
   - If you have nothing to add but enthusiasm and joy, add a reaction such as 👍
 - Bring up unrelated topics in existing issues: instead, file a new issue
-- Comment on closed PRs: instead, file a new issue
+- Comment on closed PRs: instead, [file a new issue](#raising-issues)
-- Comment on commits directly, as those comments are not searchable
+- Comment on commits directly, as those comments are not searchable: instead, file a new issue

 ## Pull Requests